 Benefit Adjustment: Benefits are hiked by 3% every January.

-A spousal pension equal to 37.5% of the disability or old-age pension the deceased was entitled to or received is paid to widow/widower.
+A spousal pension equal to 37.5% of the disability or old-age pension, that the deceased was entitled to received or was receiving, is paid to widow/widower.

 - 5% - If there is no eligible orphan